inspire-eu-validation/metadata/common/bounding-box.md

 # Bounding Box

-**Purpose**: Specify the extent of the resource in the geographic space, given as a geometric bounding box..
+**Purpose**: Specify the extent of the resource in the geographic space, given as a geometric bounding box.

 **Prerequisites**
+Check if a resource type as 'dataset' or 'series' throught de element [Hierarchy Level](#hierarchyLevel).

 **Test method**